Life As a Fraud Examiner, Investigator or Analyst

 - Electronic health record EHR software

-What education or degrees do I need to become a Fraud Examiner, Investigator or Analyst?
+How Long Does it Take to Become a Fraud Examiner, Investigator or Analyst?

-Where Fraud Examiners, Investigators and Analysts Are Employed
+Below are examples of industries where Fraud Examiners, Investigators and Analysts work:

 Image Credit: Dave Dugdale via Creative Commons Attribution-Share Alike 2.0 Generic